anilnarisetti/simple-algolia-app/README.md

 ### This is a Simple Algolio App using NextJS with typescript and Algolia search.
 ### Need to create an account with Algolia and setup an application with few rules.

-#### Please let me know if you have any questions or suggestions at anilmail@gmail.com

 #### The dot env file contains the configuration for the app.

 >GITHUB_ID=YOUR_GITHUB_ID